micaelmz/medium-bloggy/README.md

 - [PIP](https://pypi.org/project/pip/) to install all app requirements.
 - Any IDE such as Microsoft [Visual Studio Code](https://code.visualstudio.com/).
 - [GIT](https://git-scm.com/) for cloning and version control.
-- [MongoDB](https://www.mongodb.com/) to develop your own database either locally or remotely on MongoDB Atlas.
+- [SQLite](https://www.sqlite.org/index.html) to develop your own database locally.

 Next, there's a series of steps to take in order to proceed with local deployment: